molefrog/fpjs-login-demo/README.md

 )
 ```

-Next, let's implement fake form submission: it's will only accept one hardcoded email and return an error otherwise.
+Next, let's implement fake form submission: it will only accept one hardcoded email and return an error otherwise.

 ```tsx
 export const action: ActionFunction = async ({ request }) => {